jdmorise/TTF2BMH/README.md

       --square              Make the font square instead of height by (height * 0.75) -w WIDTH, --width WIDTH
                             Fixed font width in pixels.
 Default: height * 0.75 (overrides --square) --progmem             C Variable declaration adds PROGMEM to character arrays.
-Useful to store the characters in porgram memory for AVR
+Useful to store the characters in program memory for AVR
                             Microcontrollers with limited Flash or EEprom
       -T, --Tiny4kOLED      Make C code formatted for Tiny4kOLED.
 Must be used with --range. (supports both fixed and variable width)
       -p, --print_ascii     Print each character as ASCII Art on commandline, for debugging.
 Also makes the .h file more verbose.